-- Popiah – A type of spring roll filled with soybean curd, eggs, vegetable stew and Chinese lettuce.
+- Popiah – A type of spring roll filled with soybean curd, eggs, vegetable stew, and Chinese lettuce.

 - Nasi Kandar – A mixture of amazing curry sauces poured over a mountain of rice.

-5 – Little India
+5. Little India

-On the top floor is the Komtar food court with a large selection of Malaysian and Western dishes to choose from.
-Prices are only a few cents higher than food stalls found on the streets but portions are much bigger!
+On the top floor is the Komtar food court, with a large selection of Malaysian and Western dishes to choose from.
+Prices are only a few cents higher than food stalls found on the streets, but portions are much bigger!

 There are plenty of modern hotels to choose from with all the amenities you’d expect, but the best places to stay in George Town are within the restored colonial buildings.

 These places have bags of character.
 Epically high beamed ceilings, creaky wooden floorboards, and atmospheric internal courtyards.
-Choose the right place and you’ll want to stay forever!
+Choose the right place, and you’ll want to stay forever!

-8 – National Park
+8. Penang National Park

 If you feel like escaping the mild crowds in George Town, Penang National Park is an awesome place to explore.
 At just 90 minutes away, by a single public bus from George Town’s old town, the park requires minimal effort to get to.
 It might be Malaysia’s smallest National Park, but it’s full of signposted walking trails through lush jungle.

-If you’re feeling lazy, then there are also boats from where the bus drops you off that do trips to all of the beaches.
+If you’re feeling lazy, then there are also boats from where the bus drops you off that make trips to all of the beaches.
 But we recommend walking at least one way through the jungle to see wildlife like monitor lizards and monkeys.

 For now, George Town remains laid back with plenty of peaceful streets that are almost traffic free.
-The more popular streets might be too touristy for some, but for us, the vibe of the place has the right balance of travellers and locals without feeling too overcrowded.
+The more popular streets might be too touristy for some, but for us, the vibe of the place has the right balance of travelers and locals without feeling too overcrowded.